-In summer, the heat is used to produce hot water.
-This also produces some excess heat.
-During the warm months, this is stored in the rock below the car park in 90 geothermal probes.
+In summer, the heat is used to produce hot water, producing some excess heat.
+The heat is stored in the rock below the car park during the warm months in 90 geothermal probes.
 In winter, heat is consumed by this storage unit for heating the village.
 Part of the energy for the heat pump is supplied by the photovoltaic system on the roof of the car park.
 The remaining part is supplied by EnAlpin (NaturEnergie).
 This NaturEnergie consists of 100% Valais water and solar energy. (nau)

 The network is currently being extended to 2022.
-The street «Untere Dorfstrasse» is to be developed in a further stage and additional buildings will enable the use of sustainable and renewable energy.
-In future, the completed district heating network will be able to supply up to 200 single-family homes.
+The street «Untere Dorfstrasse» is to be developed in a further stage, and additional buildings will enable the use of sustainable and renewable energy.
+In the future, the completed district heating network will supply up to 200 single-family homes.

 The photovoltaic system of the Bergbahnen Hohsaas on Kreuzboden Saas-Grund serves the sustainable energy supply of the cable car system.
-The system produces 160,000 KWh of electricity annually.
+The system produces 160,000 kWh of electricity annually.
 This electricity is fed into the power supply at Kreuzboden and consumed directly by these systems.
-In 25 years, they reduce CO2 emissions from their installations by 570,000 kg, which corresponds to about 45,600 trees.
+In 25 years, they have reduced CO2 emissions from their installations by 570,000 kg, corresponding to about 45,600 trees.

-Since the beginning of November, a new e-car sharing service has been available to the residents of Saas-Fee - and of course to all guests.
+Since November 2020, an e-car sharing service has been available to the residents of Saas-Fee - and of course, to all guests.
 And it's 100% electric: a brand new Renault Zoe is waiting in the car park at the entrance to the village, which can be rented very simply and without complications.
-The compact sedan has a range of about 300 km, which is easily enough for a trip to Montreux and back, for example.
+The compact sedan has a range of about 300 km, which is enough for a trip to Montreux and back, for example.

-The new e-car sharing service is a joint project of the Saas-Fee local authority, the Raiffeisenbank Mischabel-Matterhorn and the my-e-car car sharing platform of the Upper Valais energy company EnAlpin.
-Anyone who wants to benefit from this can simply register at my-e-car.ch and will receive their access card within 5 working days.
-From then on, the Renault Zoe can be conveniently reserved online - at my-e-car.ch or via app.
-Guests who can rent the Renault Zoe spontaneously do not need to register: Simply register with the parking administration at the Saas-Fee car park!
+The new e-car sharing service is a joint project of the Saas-Fee local authority, the Raiffeisenbank Mischabel-Matterhorn and the my-e-car car-sharing platform of the Upper Valais energy company EnAlpin.
+Anyone who wants to benefit from this can register at my-e-car.ch and receive their access card within five working days.
+From then on, the Renault Zoe can be conveniently reserved online - at my-e-car.ch or via the app.
+Guests who can rent the Renault Zoe spontaneously do not need to register: Register with the parking administration at the Saas-Fee car park!
 However, if you are a regular visitor to the glacier village, it is certainly worth having your own card.
 Alternatively, if you have a Swisspass, you can use it as an access card.

 Billing should also be as simple as possible.
-That's why there's an hourly flat rate of CHF 6.90 and a daily flat rate (24h) of CHF 69 (each including VAT) for the new e-car sharing.
+That's why there's a flat hourly rate of CHF 6.90 and a daily flat rate (24h) of CHF 69 (each including VAT) for the new e-car sharing.
 The minimum booking time is one hour - from the second hour onwards, bookings can be made at quarter-hourly intervals.

 At the EnAlpin charging stations, you can fill up with green electricity from 100% Valais hydroelectric and solar power at the standard rate of CHF 0.40/kWh.
 You can find all charging stations here: www.enalpin.com And if something should go wrong, the 24-hour hotline will help you immediately: 062 869 25 03.
 We wish you a safe journey!

 The Saastal Bergbahnen are also sustainably active.
-In 2018, they entered into a cooperation with myblueplanet and thus made a promise. myblueplanet is a non-profit and independent Swiss climate protection movement.
+In 2018, they cooperated with myblueplanet and thus made a promise. myblueplanet is a non-profit and independent Swiss climate protection movement.
 The focus is on reducing consumption, increasing efficiency and promoting renewable energies.
 Since 2015 they have been spreading the campaign «I AM PRO SNOW» in Switzerland, which motivates snow sports enthusiasts for climate protection with the help of winter sports athletes.
-After the Paris conference, the campaign will be supplemented with "100% Comitted", whereby ski resorts and mountain communities are committed to 100% renewable electricity by 2030 at the latest.
+After the Paris conference, the campaign will be supplemented with "100% Committed", whereby ski resorts and mountain communities are committed to 100% renewable electricity by 2030 at the latest.

 The energy city of Saas-Fee is committed to a sustainable energy supply with the solar power project "solarPerle" in 2020.
 There is a solar power system on the roof of the Saas-Fee school building.
 You can acquire subscription rights for this solar power locally and invest today in your ecological energy of tomorrow.
-In doing so, you are setting an example for innovative and sustainable electricity production.
+You are setting an example for innovative and sustainable electricity production in doing so.